Jean Baptiste de La Rochefoucauld, Duke of Anville

-D'Anville and Marie-Louise-Nicole had three daughters and one son, Louis Alexandre, who succeeded to the title Duc D'Anville in 1746 on his father's death.
-And on his grandfather's death in 1762, he became Duc de La Rochefoucauld.
+Early life

+D'Anville was born on 17 August 1707, the son of Marthe Ducasse and Louis de La Rochefoucauld, Marquis de Roye, Lieutenant-General of the Galleys.
+The Roye branch had been founded by Charles de La Rochefoucauld, known as de Roye (d.
+1605), a younger son of François III de La Rochefoucauld, Count of La Rochefoucauld, and Charlotte de Roye, Countess of Roucy.

+Career

+He was an officer in the galley corps (corps des galères) before transferring into the French Navy in 1734, and he was appointed lieutenant general of in January 1745.

 Duc d'Anville Expedition

 Although he had been appointed lieutenant general of the French navy in January 1745, the duc d'Anville did not have the proper naval training necessary to command the French fleet, which was to take part in the grand expedition the following year.

 In 1746, the grand expedition was organized in France under the command of the duc d'Anville.
 The expedition was composed 20 warships, 21 frigates, and 32 transport ships, containing 800 cannons, 3,000 soldiers, and 10,000 marines.
 The expedition was to retake Louisbourg and then Port Royal, then known as Annapolis Royal.

 The crossing was very difficult, and it lasted 86 days.
 Without enough supplies, hundreds of soldiers and sailors died of scurvy and other epidemics.
 The French fleet was dispersed by a storm between Sable Island off Nova Scotia to as far away as the Caribbean.
 Some ships returned to France.
 Less than half of the total expedition of the duc d'Anville managed to reach Chibouctou Bay.
 After their arrival, the Acadiens helped take care of the soldiers.
 However, 1,200 men died during the crossing, and more than 1,000 died of typhoid after their arrival at Chibouctou.

 The duc d'Anville was not spared, and died of a terrible epidemic, on 27 September 1746.
 He was buried on Georges' Island, in the Chibouctou Bay, (in front of Halifax).
 Two days later, vice-admiral d'Estournelles, who was second in command, committed suicide because of high fever.
-The corpse of the duc d'Anville was transported to Louisbourg in 1748.
+The corpse of the Duke was transported to Louisbourg, Île Royale (Cape Breton Island) in 1748, and finally to France.

+Personal life

+On 28 February 1732 La Rochefoucauld married Marie-Louise Nicole de La Rochefoucauld (1716–1797), eldest daughter of Alexandre de La Rochefoucauld, 5th Duke of La Rochefoucauld and Élisabeth Bermond du Caylard, in February 1732.
+As his father-in-law had no surviving sons, he was granted permission by the Pope and by letters patent of the French King to transmit the ducal title to the male issue through the female line on the condition that his daughter marry a member of the La Rochefoucauld family.
+Jean-Baptiste de La Rochfoucauld de Roye was created Duke of Anville on 15 February 1732, a few days before the marriage.
+Together, Jean Baptiste and Marie-Louise-Nicole had three daughters and one son, including: